Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/basics/020_account-creation.en.md

 {{% /tab %}}
 {{< /tabs >}}

 If you call this for the first time, it will create a new [key pair](https://en.wikipedia.org/wiki/Public-key_cryptography) using the [ED25519 Algorithm](https://en.wikipedia.org/wiki/EdDSA#Ed25519).
 A key pair consists of a public and a secret key.
-Both are stored in your userfolder.
+Both are stored in your local userfolder.

 > The secret key is more commonly called "private key", but the author believes that "secret" is a more apt description and reduces the chance to confuse it with the public key.